Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 #### Maledict Die Powers

-***Cauterising Flame.*** As a :rsc-action: Magic action, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and regain a number of Hit Points equal to the roll's total.
+***Cauterising Flame.*** As a :rsc-a: Magic action, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and regain a number of Hit Points equal to the roll's total.
 This power can't be used if you have no ^^Maledict Die^^ remaining.
 If your **Rage** is active, add your Rage Damage bonus to the result.

 ***Flames of Creation.*** When you take the Attack action on your turn, you can expend a number of ^^Maledict Die^^ up to your Rage Damage bonus, rolling them and replace one of your attacks to stomp the ground and cause a 15-foot Cone fiery explosion originating from you.
 Each creature in the area must make a Dexterity saving throw, taking :dmg-fire: Fire damage equal to the roll result on a failed save or half as much damage on a successful one.
 This benefits from your Rage damage bonus if your **Rage** is active.